Leave of Absence FAQ

 What is the process for returning from a leave?

 Returning from your leave is easy.
 You will receive a letter and an e-mail welcoming you back to USU, just before priority registration of the semester that you are scheduled to return.
 Because you took the initiative to file a Leave of Absence, in most cases, you will not need to apply for readmission; you are still a student at Utah State University.
-Simply call the University Advising Office at 435-797-1132, or send an email to email@example.com to verify that you are returning.
+Simply call the Leave of Absence Office at 435-797-1132, or send an email to email@example.com to verify that you are returning.

 Do I still need to file a Leave of Absence if I am dropping for one semester only?